Witt vectors, semirings, and total positivity: Introduction

 If arithmetic algebraic geometry provides the motivation here and semiring theory provides the formalism, then algebraic combinatorics provides us with the positivity results.
 These are needed to define Witt vectors of semirings that do not contain $-1$; they could be viewed as the analogues at the infinite prime of the slightly subtle $p$-adic congruences needed to define the $p$-typical Witt vectors for rings that do not contain $1/p$.
 But I also hope that combinatorialists will find something fresh in our emphasis on Witt vectors rather than symmetric functions.
 While the two are equivalent, they often suggest different questions.
 For instance, the coproduct $\Delta^\times$ on $\Lambda_\bZ$ has gotten much less attention than $\Delta^+$.
 But these are just the co-operations that induce the multiplication and addition operations on Witt vectors.
 Although it is not without interest to view Witt vectors only as abelian groups, the real richness of the theory and their role in arithmetic algebraic geometry comes when we remember their full ring structure (or even better, their $\Lambda$-ring structure).
 So to a specialist in Witt vectors, ignoring $\Delta^\times$ might feel like missing the whole point.
 Also, aspects of symmetric functions related to the finite primes seem under-studied in the algebraic combinatorics community.
 For instance, the ring $\Lambda_{\bZ,(p)}=\bZ[\theta_1,\theta_p,\dots]$ of $p$-typical symmetric functions is, it appears to me, nearly unknown there.
 (The symmetric function $\theta_p$ does appear in Macdonald~\cite{Macdonald:SF} as $-\varphi_p$ on p.\ 120.)

-I would like to thank Thomas Lam and Luc Lapointe for some correspondence related to $k$-Schur functions that helped in section~\ref{sec:k-Schur}.
+I would like to thank Thomas Lam and Luc Lapointe for some helpful correspondence, especially on $k$-Schur functions.
 I would also like to thank Lance Gurney, Lars Hesselholt, and especially Darij Grinberg for making some observations that I have included.
 All automated computation I did for this paper was done in the software system Sage~\cite{Sage}, especially using the algebraic combinatorics features developed by the \texttt{Sage-Combinat} community~\cite{Sage-Combinat}.

+Finally, I should mention that Connes and Consani~\cite{Connes-Consani:char-one} have developed a theory of Witt vectors for certain algebras over the Boolean algebra $\{0,1\}$.
+It would be interesting to know if there is any relation with our theory.